Worship with Seekers Church: A Visitor’s Guide

 We use the same liturgy or order of worship for all Sundays in a season.
 Our liturgies are written by Celebration Circle, the Seekers mission group that structures our worship life.
 Each liturgy is built around a worship theme that grows out of the life of the community and weekly Scripture lessons for the season.

 There is a visual composition on the altar table beneath the life-sized empty cross.
-These images and the bulletin covers relate to the worship theme for the season.
+These images relate to the worship theme for the season.
 There is a paragraph in the liturgy for silent reflection at the beginning of worship.
 Like the composition on the altar, these readings may nurture reflection on the worship theme for the season.
 This initial time for reflection includes music which is chosen to complement the sermon and the lighting of candles on the altar table by members of the community.
 This is often an opportunity for our children to help lead us in worship.

 The worship is usually led by a member of Celebration Circle.
 The liturgist is chosen to provide gender balance with the person who will be offering the sermon.
 Our community prayers are led by the liturgist, and there is always the opportunity for everyone to offer prayers for individual joys and concerns, silently or aloud.

+Each week, as part of our sharing of the Word, we hear Scripture readings, usually from the Hebrew Scripture, Epistle, and the Gospel readings for the week.
+These are read by Seekers who volunteer to add their voices to the worship in this way.
 The sermon is given by a different member of the community each Sunday, or by an invited guest.
-Sermons are normally drawn from the worship theme for the season, the lessons for the week, the life of the community, or the particular experience of the individual who is offering the sermon.
+Sermons are normally drawn from the worship theme for the season, scripture readings for the week, the life of the community, or the particular experience of the individual who is offering the sermon.
 Sermons include personal testimony, thoughts about the life of the community in the world, and teachings about theology or doctrine.

 Come Again